State forests

 A large re-growth forest just a short drive from Woodend used for four wheel driving, picnicking, bush walking, cycling and bird watching.

-The Department of Sustainability and Environment manages the forest and only permits four wheel driving, mountain biking, motorcycling and horse riding on made roads.
+The Department of Energy, Environment and Climate Action (DEECA) manages the forest and only permits four wheel driving, mountain biking, motorcycling and horse riding on made roads.
 Use of other tracks for these activities is strictly prohibited.

 Home to Wombat Mountain Bike Club.